 - Ensure the network group and parents have the date with as much notice as possible.
 Remind network of professionals the need to complete their report and to share this with parents prior to the review (see Derby and Derbyshire Safeguarding Children Boards Online Procedures, Report Forms and Templates).
 The report must be submitted to CIN Reviewing team at CINReviews@derby.gov.uk.gcsx 2 days prior to the review so that the Reviewing Officer will have sight of this prior to the review.
 They need to bring paper copies of this to reviews themselves.

 The purpose of the Review is to review the progress and effectiveness of the Child in Need Plan.
 It should focus in particular on avoiding drift, ensuring that Social Care involvement ends as soon as appropriate, that interventions are effective and appropriate decisions to escalate are made if there is no progress or the situation deteriorates.

 The outcome of a Review will be one of the following recommendations:

-- That the child is no longer a Child in Need requiring Children's Services intervention, through full or partial achievement of the desired outcomes, which will result in a recommendation to the team manager that the case be closed and where appropriate multi-agency Level 2 intervention or universal services remain involved with identification of a Lead Professional.
+- That the child is no longer a Child in Need requiring Children's Services intervention, through full or partial achievement of the desired outcomes, which will result in a recommendation to the team manager that the case be stepped down to multi-agency Level 2 intervention or universal services remain involved with identification of a Lead Professional;

 - That the child continues to be a Child in Need requiring the same level of services, resulting in the continuing provision of services and minor amendment, as necessary, of the Child in Need Plan;